Central Indian campaign of 1858: Outbreak of the Rebellion

 At Jhansi, British officers, civilians and dependents took shelter in a nearby fort on 5 June.
 They emerged three days later after being assured of their safety and were immediately murdered by the rebellious sepoys and irregulars.
 Rani Lakshmibai had no complicity in this act but was nevertheless blamed by the British (the rebels were then the only armed force in the city and no British forces were there to oppose them).

 Over the next few months, most of the former Company regiments marched to take part in the Siege of Delhi, where they were eventually defeated.
 The Gwalior Contingent remained largely inactive until October, when they were led to defeat at Cawnpore by Tantya Tope.
 These defeats deprived the rebels of a substantial body of trained and experienced troops, and made the subsequent British campaign easier.
 Meanwhile, most of the now independent princes began raising levies and warring with each other, or demanding ransoms from each other on threat of force.
-The Nawab of Banda, who induced several units of sepoys to join his service on the promise of loot, appears to have been particularly rapacious.
+The Nawab of Banda, Ali Bahadur II, who induced several units of sepoys to join his service on the promise of loot, appears to have been particularly rapacious.

-One Mughal prince, Firuz Shah, attempted to lead an army into the Bombay Presidency to the south, but was defeated by a small force under the acting Commissioner for Central India, Sir Henry Durand.
-Durand then overawed the Holkar Tukojirao II (the ruler of Indore in southern Central India), into surrender.
+One Mughal prince, Firoz Shah, attempted to lead an army into the Bombay Presidency to the south, but was defeated by a small force under the acting Commissioner for Central India, Sir Henry Durand.
+Durand then overawed Tukojirao II (the ruler of Indore in Malwa region), into surrender.